floragunncom/search-guard-docs/_content/_docs_auth_auth/auth_auth_jwt.md

 ```

 **Note:** Take care that the mapped attributes are of reasonable size.
-As the attributes need to be internally forwarded over the network for each operation in the Elasticsearch cluster, attributes carrying a big amount of data may cause a performance penalty.
+As the attributes need to be internally forwarded over the network for each operation in the OpenSearch/Elasticsearch cluster, attributes carrying a big amount of data may cause a performance penalty.

 **Note:** This method of providing attributes supersedes the old way which provided all JWT attributes as Search Guard user attributes with the prefix `attr.jwt`.
 These attributes are still supported, but are now deprecated.